Old Warner Brothers Studios: Paramount and KTLA television studios

 In 1954, the Sunset Boulevard studio resumed its association with the entertainment business as television pioneer Klaus Landsberg, vice-president of Paramount Television Productions and general manager of KTLA, the first commercial television station west of the Mississippi, acquired the 10 acre site as the future home of Paramount Television Productions.
 Paramount undertook a $2 million reconstruction program at the site.

-As part of the reconstruction program in 1955, Paramount razed the older buildings at the studio.
+In 1955 Paramount razed the older buildings at the studio.
 The Los Angeles Times noted at the time: "The birthplace of the talkies is disappearing into dust in Hollywood.
 Demolition crews are razing the older buildings of the old Warner Bros.
 Sunset Blvd. studio where the nasal voice of Al Jolson recorded on Vitaphone, first made talking pictures a commercial reality."
+At the time, Klaus Landsberg noted that "only the older buildings, including the historic Stage 1, are being destroyed, that newer facilities on the big lot are being renovated and reconditioned for the television operation."
 The old executive office building and large antenna which for years displayed the words "Warner Bros.
 Vitaphone" were preserved.
 However, the old theater where Warner executives watched screenings of the studio's latest works was destroyed.
-There have been conflicting reports as to whether the soundstage on which The Jazz Singer was filmed was razed in the process (as noted below, a 1977 newspaper report suggests the building still existed at that time).
-At the time, Klaus Landsberg noted that "only the older buildings, including the historic Stage 1, are being destroyed, that newer facilities on the big lot are being renovated and reconditioned for the television operation."

 In 1967, Gene Autry and his company, Golden West Broadcasters, acquired the old studio property from Paramount for $5 million.
 Golden West had previously acquired KTLA and had been leasing the space from Paramount.

-In 1977, a celebration was held in Hollywood marking the 50th anniversary of the talking motion picture.
-A parade of old cars, including a Model T and a Model A, moved down Sunset Boulevard ending at the KTLA studios where The Jazz Singer had been filmed 50 years earlier.
+In 1977, a celebration was held in Hollywood marking the 50th anniversary of the talking motion picture, including a parade of old cars ending at the KTLA studios where The Jazz Singer had been filmed 50 years earlier.
 The United States Postmaster General Benjamin F. Bailar and MPAA President Jack Valenti were on hand for the first-day issue ceremony of a commemorative stamp honoring the 50th anniversary of the first "talking picture."
 According to a Los Angeles Times report at the time, the 1977 parade carried former film greats "to Stage Six at KTLA, the same stage that was the site of The Jazz Singer".

 With the sale of KTLA from Golden West in 1982, the studios had three owners in the 1980s, with Kohlberg Kravis Roberts owning them from late 1982 until 1984, when Tribune Broadcasting acquired them.